Would you like a flat stomach in time for summer?

 The swelling and discomfort experienced after a tummy tuck can last for several weeks, but again this can be managed with medication.
 Tiredness, bruising and slight numbness are common side-effects of cosmetic surgery.
 Rare complications include infection, bleeding and blood clots.

 For healthy patients, complications are very rare in both surgeries.
-To minimise any risks, it’s important to be open and honest with your surgeon about your medical history, including any medication or health conditions before undergoing the any plastic surgery.
+To minimise any risks, it’s important to be open and honest with your doctor about your medical history, including any medication or health conditions before undergoing the any plastic surgery.

 Which procedure is right for you?